PACKAGE LEAFLET: INFORMATION FOR THE USER

-Valaciclovir Combix 500 mg Film-Coated Tablets
+Valaciclovir Combix 500 mg film-coated tablets EFG

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

 Valaciclovir Combix belongs to a group of medicines called antivirals.
-It works by stopping or slowing the growth of viruses called herpes simplex (HSV), varicella zoster (VZV), and cytomegalovirus (CMV).,
+It works by stopping or slowing the growth of viruses called herpes simplex (HSV), varicella zoster (VZV), and cytomegalovirus (CMV).

 Valaciclovir Combix can be used for: